roberd13/dsedocker/README.md

 # Prerequisites

 Install Docker based on instructions found [here](https://docs.docker.com/engine/installation/) for your environment .
-Understanding of Docker and containers
+Understanding of Docker and containers.

 If you're building custom images based on the github repo, you'll need a DataStax Academy Account.
 To sign up for a [DataStax Academy account](https://academy.datastax.com/).
-You then pass your DataStax Academy credentials to the build script
+You then pass your DataStax Academy credentials to the build script.
+See the [Building](#building) section for more detailed information.

 # Configuration Management